John Kitzmiller

-John Kitzmiller (December 4, 1913 – February 23, 1965) was an American actor who worked in his native land, as well as Italy and the United Kingdom.
-Kitzmiller achieved his greatest fame as a popular and versatile actor in Europe, making an estimated 40 European films.
+John Kitzmiller (December 4, 1913 – February 23, 1965) was an American actor who had a career in Europe.
+Kitzmiller became an actor when he was cast in an Italian film while stationed in Italy with US troops.
+He eventually achieved fame as a popular and versatile actor in Europe and making an estimated 40 European films.
 He was the first Black actor to win the Cannes Film Festival Award for Best Actor in 1957 for his role in the Slovenian film Valley of Peace.
-He is best-known for his role as Quarrel in the first EON-produced James Bond movie, Dr. No.
+He is now best remembered for his role as Quarrel in the first EON-produced James Bond movie, Dr. No.

 Early life

 John Kitzmiller was born in Battle Creek, Michigan, the younger of two children born to John B. and Mary E. Kitzmiller.
 In high school Kitzmiller was a member of the Chemistry Club, and he later attended the University of Michigan, receiving a bachelor's degree in chemical engineering in 1937.

 He was commissioned in the US Army reaching the rank of captain in the Corps of Engineers.
 He was stationed in Italy in 1943, serving with the 92nd Infantry Division during the Italian campaign of World War II.
 Both of his parents died during his military service, events which probably influenced his decision to become one of the few black soldiers to remain in Italy after the war.